 (This is an update of a post first written in 2014.
 This salad brightened a tough time in life for me.)

 I simply couldn’t tell you about this salad quickly enough.
 In fact, I’ve set my plate aside to write this post.

-> Quick backstory: I’ve let my healthy eating habits slide a bit over the past few challenging months of emotional and physical overload.
+Quick backstory: I’ve let my healthy eating habits slide a bit over the past few challenging months of emotional and physical overload.
 I’ve been feeling adrift, and having trouble focusing on normal activities like cooking and writing (which explains why it’s been fairly quiet around here lately).
-But late this afternoon, sparked by a craving for a clean and healthy dinner, I found my inspiration.
+But late this afternoon, sparked by a craving for a healthy dinner, I found my inspiration.

-> On the way to the market to buy a ready-made Greek salad (I know, I know), I started thinking about what I could make instead.
+On the way to the market to buy a ready-made Greek salad (I know, I know), I started thinking about what I could make instead.
 My celery salad came to mind, but I wanted to change it up.
 Instead of heading to the prepared foods section of the store, I hit the produce aisles and drove home excited to get to work on my vision of this sunny slaw.

 With thinly sliced pale green celery, and slender batons of golden beet and fresh white fennel, this slaw looks like springtime on a plate.
 To bring a feeling of fall comfort to the dish, I enhanced the simple dressing of lemon and olive oil with finely minced fresh ginger.

 The result?
 Bright and cheerful goodness; really, just look at those fresh, happy colours.
 This pleasingly crunchy salad is suffused with the gentle, warming undertone and flavour of ginger.
 If I may say so myself — and oh, I will — that ginger was a stroke of genius.
 What can I say, eating this is making me feel fantastic, and I haven’t even finished it yet!